apostrophecms/apostrophe-documentation/tutorials/getting-started/schema-guide.md

 The `idField` option **may** be set to the name of a property in which to store the id.
 **If you don't set it yourself, it will be set automatically for you.** For instance, if your join is named `_fabric`, then `idField` will automatically be set to `fabricId`.

+The `ifOnlyOne` option **may** be set to `true` to avoid carrying out the join when you are working with more than one document.
+This is a handy way to avoid a heavy performance impact except in a `show.html` template or other context where there is just one "main" document in play, so the number of joined documents will be manageable.

 By default, if the related type has joins of its own, they are **not** carried out.
 To carry out "nested" joins, set the `withJoins` option to an array containing those join field names.
 You may also use "dot notation" in these names to indicate that you want to follow a series of joins between related types.

 **For performance, it is strongly recommended that you set a projection filter** via the `filters` option, limiting the amount of information fetched about each related doc.
 You may also call other [cursor filters](../../modules/apostrophe-docs/server-apostrophe-cursor.html) by setting subproperties of the `filters` property.
 This is a useful way to limit the acceptable choices for the join. *You must have `title`, `slug`, `type`, and `tags` set in the projection to get the `_url` property.*